A new form of asymptotic expansion for non-smooth differential equations with time-decaying forcing functions: Introduction

 \section{Introduction}

-The Navier--Stokes equations (NSE) for a viscous, incompressible fluid in bounded or periodic domains can be written in the functional form as \beq \frac{\d y}{\d t}+Ay+B(y,y)=f(t), \eeq where $A$ is the (linear) Stokes operator, $B$ is a bilinear form in appropriate functional spaces, and $f(t)$ is the Leray projection of the outer body force.
+Describing the long-time dynamic of solutions of nonlinear ordinary differential equations (ODE) and partial differential equations (PDE) is always difficult.
+Even when its general knowledge is available such as the existence of the global attractor or stability of an equilibrium, understanding it in finer details is challenging.
+However, there have been progresses over the years for the latter case.
+Below, we review some of them as the motivation for our current research.
+The papers \cite{FS84a,FS87} study the Navier--Stokes equations (NSE) for a viscous, incompressible fluid in a bounded or periodic domain $\Omega$ in $\R^3$ which can be written in the functional form as \beq \frac{\d y}{\d t}+Ay+B(y,y)=f(t), \eeq where $A$ is the (linear) Stokes operator, $B$ is a bilinear form in appropriate functional spaces, and $f(t)$ is the Leray projection of the outer body force.